Hereaj/worklog/README.md

 - **Day 6:** Updated backend Coach app API documentation to stay aligned with mobile development.
 - **Day 7:** Off.

+### Week 12 (September 1–September 7, 2025)
+- **Day 1:** Added attendance error handling in the mobile app to block check-ins at the limit.
+- **Day 2:** Built a gyms page with coach management and client read-only view, and fixed Google login via the Firebase EDSO programmer app.
+- **Day 3:** Added a "Measures" tab for clients.
+- **Day 4:** Added an "Attendance" tab so clients can view their status and progress.
+- **Day 5:** Fixed attendance enforcement by applying membership time domains and limits to a single plan.
+- **Day 6:** Resolved a race condition involving enrollment status, attendance caps, and membership time domains so renewed plans apply correctly.
+- **Day 7:** Off.

 ## Weekly Logs
 - [Internship Logs](internship/README.md)
 - [Detailed Summaries](weekly_summaries)